hoffsam/vscode.xpath-copier/README.md

 | **Named Compact** | `/Project/EntityDefs/EntityDef[@name='Doc']/Attributes/Attribute[@name='TurnoverName']`                   |
 | **Breadcrumb**  | `Project > EntityDefs > EntityDef (Doc) > Attributes > Attribute (TurnoverName)`                             |

-You can trigger any of these commands from the Command Palette, a context menu in the editor or via optional keybindings.
+You can trigger any of these commands directly from the Command Palette, a context menu in the editor or via optional keybindings.
 A single *“XPath: Copy…”* command displays a Quick Pick where you can choose the desired format.

 ### 📄 Paste & Go